isomerpages/pa-corp/_our-programmes/Community Sports/Community Championship.md

 Get ready to showcase your skills, embrace the spirit of friendly competition, and experience the thrill of community sports!</p>

 <h3>Seven Sports Up for Your Challenge</h3>
 <p>Game On!
 Community Championship 2025 returns with an expanded lineup five returning favourites - Badminton, Basketball, Football, Pickleball, and Table Tennis.
-Plus two exciting new additions - Bowling and Floorball.
+Plus TWO exciting new additions - Bowling and Floorball.
 Choose your sport and represent your Cluster.</p>

 <h4><p style="color: black;">Sports Competition (Team) Categories</p></h4>
 <div class="isomer-image-wrapper">